seamplex/feenox/README.markdown

 # How is FeenoX different?

-FeenoX meets a fictitious-yet-plausible [Software Requirement Specifications][] that no other single tool (that I am aware of) meets completely.
+FeenoX meets fictitious-yet-plausible [Software Requirement Specifications][].
 The FeenoX [Software Design Specifications][] address each requirement of the SRS.
 Two of the most important design-basis features are that FeenoX is…

 1.  a cloud-native computational tool (not just cloud *friendly,* but cloud **first**).